tomlamphier/argon/content/docs/forms/han-su.md

 ## Section 3

 1. L hand over R like you are holding a grapefruit-sized ball.
 1/2 turn R, switch hands.
-Forward step R, switch hands.
+Forward step R.

-2. 1/4 turn L, high block with L, vertical punch with R, Left foot slides in to cat stance.
+2. 1/4 twist R, high block with R, vertical punch with L, , Left front kick.

-3. Turn to R diagonal, chamber R, front kick R, place it down, double spear hand high and straight (like superman mode).
+3. Turn to R diagonal, double spear hand high and straight (like superman mode).

 4. Hands do wide circle down, then come up together in front (palms up), then push out to the side.